brnco/thm/README.md

 ## file_validation

 this script uses [MediaConch](https://mediaarea.net/MediaConch) validation to ensure that only valid input files are passed to the script for preservation/ transcode.
 MediaConch policies are managed in the directory specified in the config file.
-For each input file, this script checks it against available file policies in the MediaConch policies folder - if a match is found, that policy is used to validate all other input and output files for tha accession.
+For each input file, this script checks it against available file policies in the MediaConch policies folder - if a match is found, that policy is used to validate all other input and output files for the accession.

+### MediaConch GUI

+if a file doesn't pass validation, follow these steps to find out why:

+1. open MediaConch

+2. in the "Checker" tab, use the dropdown menu to select the policy to check against -- see log for list of policies attempted

+3. still in the "Checker" tab, select a file to check against the policy from step 1

+4. select "check file"

+5. MediaConch will analyze the file and add it to a list at the bottom of the window

+6. to view pass/ fail for each field, click the eyeball icon

+for more info, see official how-to's at [this link](https://mediaarea.net/MediaConch/Documentation/HowToUse)

 ## filemaker_handler